Allonzy-A/SWFramework/Examples/SampleApp/README.md

 1. Build the SWFramework
 2. Include the framework in your application
-3. Copy the integration code from the AppDelegate.swift file
+3. Copy the integration code for your app type (UIKit or SwiftUI)
 4. Add the required entries to your Info.plist

 ## Implementation Details

-The key integration points are:
+### UIKit Integration

-1. Initialize the framework in `application(_:didFinishLaunchingWithOptions:)`:
+The key integration points for UIKit apps:

 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {